-A global express delivery operator with the leading position in Southeast Asia, serving largest and fastest-growing emerging markets
+A global express delivery operator with the leading position in Southeast Asia, serving largest and fastest-growing express delivery emerging markets

 We are a global logistics service provider with the leading express delivery business in Southeast Asia, a competitive position in China and an expanding footprint in Latin America and the Middle East.
 Our express delivery services span 13 countries, covering seven countries across Southeast Asia, namely Indonesia, Vietnam, Malaysia, the Philippines, Thailand, Cambodia and Singapore, as well as China.
 These seven Southeast Asian countries and China represented combined e-commerce retail transaction value of US\$1,931.9 billion in 2022, growing at a CAGR of 15.2% from 2018 to 2022, and parcel volume of 121.7 billion in 2022, growing at a CAGR of 22.6% from 2018 to 2022, according to Frost & Sullivan.
-According to Frost & Sullivan, we are the number one express delivery operator in Southeast Asia by parcel volume for 2022 and the fastest-growing express delivery operator in China among the major players during the period from the fourth quarter of 2020 to the fourth quarter of 2022.
+According to Frost & Sullivan, we are the number one express delivery operator in Southeast Asia by parcel volume for 2022 and the fastest-growing express delivery operator in China among the major players during the period from the fourth quarter of 2020 to the fourth quarter of 2022 in terms of parcel volume.

 We have achieved marked success in Southeast Asia, an emerging market in which economic development and increasing internet penetration have spurred rapid growth in the e-commerce retail market over the last several years.
 There are significant barriers to entry and operational challenges in the Southeast Asian markets, including poor network coverage, underdeveloped transportation infrastructure, fewer settlement options and difficulty of access to remote locations.
 We began in Indonesia, the largest e-commerce retail market in Southeast Asia.
 By leveraging our existing resources, know-how, broad network and connections with various stakeholders along the logistics value chain, we have created a reliable and efficient express delivery network in Indonesia.
-We then further expanded into Vietnam, Malaysia, the Philippines, Thailand, Cambodia and Singapore, grew our parcel volume at a CAGR of 47.6% from 2020 to 2022 and achieved a market share in Southeast Asia of 22.5% by parcel volume in 2022, according to Frost & Sullivan.
+We then further expanded into Vietnam, Malaysia, the Philippines, Thailand, Cambodia and Singapore, grew our parcel volume at a CAGR of 47.6% from 2020 to 2022 and achieved a market share in Southeast Asia of 22.5% by parcel volume in 2022, according to Frost & Sullivan, and we handled 1,438.3 million domestic parcels in the six months ended June 30, 2023.
 Our operational excellence enabled us to achieve cost efficiency in Southeast Asia.
 As we strive to innovate and scale, we have invested in technologies such as our highly automated, modern sorting centers to increase our sorting capacity, efficiency and scale.
 Benefiting from our massive parcel volume, we are able to achieve operating leverage and economies of scale, reducing costs through continuous technological innovation, automation of sorting centers, systematic planning of resources and growing bargaining power in the market.